"A Monster Of A Human Being": Here's McKayla Maroney's Powerful Statement About The Gymnastics Doctor Who Abused Her

 "A simple fact is this: If MSU, USA Gymnastics, and the US Olympic committee had paid attention to any of the red flags in Larry Nassar’s behavior, I would have never met him.
 I wouldn’t have been abused by him," she said.

-Before the victim impact statements continued Thursday, Judge Rosemarie Aquilina said Nassar had submitted a six-page letter to the court saying he was concerned about his mental ability to face the statements for four days.
+Before the victim impact statements continued Thursday, Judge Rosemarie Aquilina said Nassar had submitted a six-page letter saying he was concerned about his mental ability to face the statements for four days.

 He also complained that the hearing was turning into a "media circus."